 This Is Our Manifesto.
 This Is What We Do

-At Manifesto we create brand meaning, make it operational across the whole organisation, and give it narrative form so it can be shared.
-In a world lost at sea, meaning is the only fixed horizon.
+At Manifesto we create brand meaning, we give it narrative form so it can be shared and operationalised across the whole organisation.

 Growth-behaviour mapping